-The OT Department follows the graduate school policy (see below), requiring that all students maintain a cumulative GPA of 3.0 or higher AND obtain a grade of C or higher in every class in order to progress throughout the program.
-Any student who receives a D, F or U (unsatisfactory) will be automatically dismissed from the OT program.
-Please see Student Probation and Dismissal section in student handbook.
+The OT Department follows the School of Graduate Studies policy (see below), requiring that all students maintain a cumulative GPA of 3.0 or higher AND obtain a grade of C or higher in every class to progress throughout the program.
+Any student who receives a D, F or U (unsatisfactory) will be automatically dismissed from the University of North Dakota (UND) Occupational Therapy Program.
+Please see the Student Probation and Dismissal section in the student handbook.

-Graduate School Policy: A cumulative grade point average (GPA) of at least 3.00 for all work taken as a graduate student (2.75 for M.Eng.) while registered in the UND School of Graduate Studies must be maintained in order to remain in satisfactory academic standing in the School of Graduate Studies.
+School of Graduate Studies Policy: A cumulative grade point average (GPA) of at least 3.00 for all work taken as a graduate student (2.75 for Master of Engineering program) while registered in the UND School of Graduate Studies must be maintained to remain in satisfactory academic standing in the School of Graduate Studies.
 In addition to maintaining the required GPA, satisfactory performance also includes, but is not limited to, satisfactory research performance, a satisfactory GPA in the major, satisfactory performance in examinations, such as the comprehensive examination, or satisfactory performance in other specific program requirements.

-The academic standing and progress of degree seeking students will be reviewed by the departments and Faculty Advisory Committee periodically to ensure that appropriate progress is being made toward the degree.
+The academic standing and progress of degree seeking Students will be reviewed by the departments and Faculty Advisory Committee periodically to ensure that appropriate progress is being made toward the degree.

-The academic standing of all graduate students whose cumulative GPA falls below 3.00 (2.75 for Master of Engineering program) will be reviewed at the end of each academic term by the Dean of the School of Graduate Studies.
+The academic standing of all graduate students whose cumulative GPA falls below 3.00 (2.75 for M. Engr. program) will be reviewed at the end of each academic term by the Dean of the School of Graduate Studies.
 Students having accumulated 9 or more credit hours will be placed on academic probation for one semester; students having accumulated fewer than 9 credit hours will be placed on academic probation until either: